Understanding The Different Financial Reports

 Revenue report does not include taxes or tips.

-For example, if you have a payment of $100 from May 2018 that is only applied to an $80 invoice, the Payments report will only show $80 in its report.
+For example, if you have a payment of $100 from March 2021, but only $80 of the payment is applied to an invoice, the Payments - Applied report will only show $80 on the report.

 The Sales report considers invoices as a whole and will take into account either the Invoice Date or the Invoice Due Date (you are given the choice when generating the report).
 You can also choose to only include invoices that are completely paid or all invoices in this report.